This page describes how to manually install Content Services using the distribution zip.

 For new installations or upgrades, use the distribution zip.
 Use the Alfresco WAR file to install Content Services within an existing Tomcat.
 The WAR file is included in the distribution zip.
 In addition, you must install all the required additional components manually.

-All files are available from the Alfresco Support Portal.
-Click Product Downloads, and then select the version of the product you require.
+All files are available from the Support Portal.
+Sign in and search for the version of the product you require.

 See the Supported platforms for more.